rickhull/public/blog/pihole.md

 I considered many options, lusting after current AMD Ryzen APUs which can be stuffed into finely crafted fanless enclosures such as [these](https://www.cirrus7.com/en/produkte/cirrus7-incus/).
-I am also leaning towards AMD because they have a much better relationship with Linux and the open source community.
+I am also leaning towards AMD because they have a good relationship with Linux and the open source community.
 But I ended up settling for an older AMD A6 quad core chipset originally aimed at the netbook / airbook / laptop market, but adapted to a fanless, aluminum heat sink chassis, with modern peripherals like HDMI,